 Did your health improve and how?

-My main reason to go vegan was because of my health.
-As mentioned, I was vegetarian at the time and I’ve seen massive benefits of not eating meat.
 Since my teenage years, I always had digestive issues.
 I never got myself tested but I’m sure I had some sort of IBS and/or hyperactive colon.
-Every time after having red meat, greasy food or anything that might upset my digestion, I would have terrible cramps and end up on the loo.
-It was quite annoying as I couldn’t eat out because I never knew how my body will react.
-Will I end up in pain or running to the loo? or both.
+Every time I had red meat, fatty food or anything that might upset my digestion, I would have terrible cramps and end up on the loo (tmi, I’m sorry).
+It was quite annoying as I couldn’t eat out because I never knew how my body would react.
+Will I end up in pain or running to the loo? or both?

 But, I never even thought that my diet might be connected with my issues.
 I was telling myself it’s just the way my body reacts and I have to live with it.
 Obviously, it wasn’t every day, but it was often enough to cause discomfort and problems.

 Also, my hair was quite thin.
 My skin was very dry.
 But it’s funny how I was always justifying that as ‘it’s just the way I am.’
 “My hair is naturally thin”.
 I am naturally pale.
 My digestion is ‘genetically’ bad.
 I have dry pale skin, cause my mum has the same.
-Also, you are bombarded with shampoos for thin hair, moisturisers for dry skin, and supplements for anemia..which all make it sound normal.
+Also, you are bombarded with shampoos for thin hair, moisturisers for dry skin, and supplements for anaemia..which all make it sound normal.
 But no one is talking about preventing it and addressing those issues.

 Until I actually saw the opposite.
 I remember going for a haircut and my hairdresser asked me what on Earth have I done with my hair.
 It was double the thickness and it grew so fast.